 Signs to look out for as an employer

-A broken arm is reasonably easy to diagnose, but what signs could be an indication that someone is experiencing mental health issues?
-These do not necessarily mean that there is a problem but could indicate that someone might benefit from a friendly chat, a discussion about or gentle reduction in workload, or just benevolent closer observation:
+What signs could be an indication that someone is experiencing mental health issues?
+These do not necessarily mean that there is a problem but could indicate that someone might benefit from a friendly chat or a discussion about their workload.
+These signs may involve:

 - changes in people’s behaviour or mood or how they interact with colleagues

-- changes in their work output, motivation levels and focus
+- alterations in their work output, motivation levels and focus

 - struggling to make decisions, get organised and find solutions to problems